llewelld/countdown/README.md

 and adding in the prune operator was easier, so I've gone with this instead, even though the duplicates are annoying.

+### Naive approach

+A naive approach to solving these things would be to simply permute all of the numbers and operators, then apply the operators to the numbers in order.
+Code to do this can be seen in the `naive.py` file.
+However, this doesn't cover all possibilities.
+Take the simple example of numbers 1, 1, 2 and 4, in an attempt to reach a target of 15.
+If you just apply operators in order you never reach a solution.
+To get the right result, you have to use brackets, for example (1 + 3) * (1 + 5) = 15.
+Without the brackets it can't be done, and the naive version will claim it to be impossible.

 ## Licence

 This code is released under the MIT licence.
 See the LICENCE file for details.